-Brooke Jude, Assistant Professor of Biology (Website) Office: Reem-Kayden Center 210
+Brooke Jude, Associate Professor of Biology (Website) Office: Reem-Kayden Center 210

 Phone: (845) 752-2337

-Felicia Keesing, David and Rosalie Rose Distinguished Professor of Science, Mathematics, and Computing; Biology Program Director (Website) Office: Reem-Kayden Center 211
+Felicia Keesing, David and Rosalie Rose Distinguished Professor of Science, Mathematics, and Computing (Website) Office: Reem-Kayden Center 211

 E-mail: email@example.com Felicia Keesing is a community ecologist who studies the consequences of interactions among species.
 Since 1995, she has studied how African savannas function when the large, charismatic animals — like elephants, buffaloes, zebras, and giraffes — disappear.
 She also studies how interactions among species influence the probability that humans will be exposed to infectious diseases.
 Keesing’s disease research has primarily focused on three tick-borne diseases: Lyme disease, anaplasmosis, and babesiosis.
 She is particularly interested in how species diversity affects pathogen transmission.